IntelligentSystemsLabUTV/ros2-examples/interfaces.md

 ## Interface format

 Below you can find some notes about how to write interface definition files of various kinds.
+For more information about interface files and types see the [ROS 2 documentation](https://docs.ros.org/en/galactic/Concepts/About-ROS-Interfaces.html#about-ros-2-interfaces).

 ### Messages